Grace89/Stage-structured-Jolly-Seber-model/README.md

 Code: Learn to simulate and analyze capture-mark-recapture data for a stage-structured (i.e., age, size, sex, or any other discrete category) population

-In this repositoru, we will simulate data for a capture-mark-recapture study, and we will analyze that data in JAGS.
+In this repository, we will simulate data for a capture-mark-recapture study, and we will analyze that data in JAGS.

 Here is the scenario: We are disease ecologists, and we want to understand the disease dynamics of our system.
 When we capture an individual, we assign it to a certain ‘state.’
 A state in our case is a disease status, but can also be defined as a geographic location, an age, a breeding status, etc.